tyeth/Adafruit_Wippersnapper_Arduino/testplan.md

 Cleanup eraseCPFS and retest with full file system and no secrets + different bootlog contents. also move write bootlog after secrets processing if not already

+Add boot reason detection for brownouts, if so and corrupt secrets/FS then fsHalt with appropriate message for 30s then reboot

 then add the metro-s3
 Update step images in ws_boards for metro-s3